 Varză călită literally means “stewed cabbage” and refers to a type of braised sauerkraut served at many Romanian restaurants.
-It’s a simple side dish consists of fresh cabbage slowly simmered with tomato paste, onions, sweet peppers, bay leaves, salt, pepper, and fresh dill.
+It’s a simple side dish consists of fresh cabbage slowly simmered with tomato paste, onions, sweet peppers, carrots, bay leaves, salt, pepper, and fresh dill.

 Varză călită can be served cold or hot, often with smoked pork and paired with mămăligă.